realpython/python-guide/docs/intro/community.rst

 Python Conferences
 --------------------------

 The major venue of the Python community are developer conferences.
-The two most notable conferences are PyCon, which is held in the US and it's overseas sibling Europython.
+The two most notable conferences are PyCon, which is held in the US and it's overseas sibling EuroPython.

 A comprehensive list of conferences is maintained `here <http://www.pycon.org/>`_.